Extend your filing deadline: Forms 7004 & 4868 are now available for business and personal tax extensions. File an extension now

 1. Estate Details: Enter the name of the estate, EIN, and address.

-2. Part I- Line 1: Use Code 03 or 04 to indicate to the IRS that you are filing for Form 1041 (bankruptcy estate only) or Form 1041 (estate other than a bankruptcy estate).
+2. Part I- Line 1: Use Code 04 if you are requesting an extension for Form 1041 for an estate other than a bankruptcy estate.
+Use Code 03 only for a bankruptcy estate.

-4. Part III- Line 5a & 5b: Mention the year you are filing for (calendar year or fiscal year)
+4. Part III, Lines 5a and 5b: Enter the tax year for which you are filing (calendar year or fiscal year).

 5. Part III- Lines 6, 7, & 8: These lines report the estimated tax owed, aggregated total payments, and the balance due for the year.

-Filing Form 7004 doesn’t delay estate income tax payment.
-You still need to pay your tentative tax by April 15 for calendar year estates or 15th day of the fourth moth for fiscal year estates via:
+Filing Form 7004 does not extend the time to pay estate income tax.
+You must still pay your tentative tax by April 15 for calendar-year estates, or by the 15th day of the fourth month after year-end for fiscal-year estates, using one of these methods:

 • EFTPS (Electronic Federal Tax Payment System): Enroll on EFTPS and pay or schedule a payment.